mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 This is my easy, grab-and-go film camera.
 It has a 12x zoom lens, a few setting options like flash, flash with red-eye reduction, and a landscape mode, but everything else is fully automatic.

-For film, I always try to buy rolls with 36 exposures rather than 24.
-In general, I tend to shoot color negative at 200–400 ISO.
+For film, I tend to shoot color negative at 200–400 ISO.
 Lower ISO means sharper, less grainy images with better color accuracy, which suits the kind of travel, portrait, and landscape shots I use this camera for.
 My go-to films are Kodak ColorPlus and Kodak Gold, both reliable, affordable, and give a beautiful glow to the photos, but it's also fun to experiment with different film!

 <div class="blog-gallery">
   <a href="/photography/#fuji-photos"><img src="/images/blog/Fuji1.JPG" alt="Fuji Discovery photo"></a>